Shimon Lavi: "Bar Yochai"

 Lavi composed numerous piyyutim, the most well-known of which is "Bar Yochai", written in praise of Rabbi Shimon bar Yochai, author of the Zohar.
 This composition displays Lavi's mastery of Torah and Kabbalah, as the rhyming stanzas incorporate expressions from the Tanakh, rabbinical teachings and ideas, and expressions from the Zohar and other mystical texts.
 The first letter of each stanza forms an acrostic of the author's name.

 Lavi sang the song both in Hebrew and in a Judeo-Arabic translation.
 The song was brought to Safed, Palestine, and was accepted by the students of the Arizal, who in turn brought it to Europe.
-It was first printed at the beginning of the seventeenth century in Prague and Krakow.
+It was first printed at the beginning of the seventeenth century in Prague and Kraków.
 In the 1795 printing of Ketem Paz, this and other compositions by Lavi were included.
 The song became widely popular in the Jewish world.
 Customs vary regarding singing the song on the Shabbat, but all communities, Sephardi and Ashkenazi alike, sing it on Lag BaOmer, the Yom Hillula of Shimon bar Yochai.